Converse Attention Knowledge Transfer for Low-Resource Named Entity Recognition: Converse Attention Network

+In this section, the proposed method CAN is introduced in four parts, i.e., attention-based translation module, pretrained NER module, converse attention knowledge transfer, and knowledge augmented NER module.
+Figure~\ref{fig:ban} illustrates the architecture of CAN.

-\subsection{Attention-based Translation Module}
+\subsection{Attention-based translation module}

-Following \cite{gehring2017convolutional}, we use the convolutional sequence to sequence model in our neural machine translation (NMT) module.
-It divides translation process into two steps.
-First, in the encoder step, given an input sentence $\mathbf{s}=(s_1,\cdots,s_m)$ of length $m$, $\mathbf{e}^s(s_i)$ represents each word $s_{i}$ as word embedding $\mathbf{w}_{i}^{s}$:
+Following~\cite{gehring2017convolutional}, we use the convolutional sequence to sequence model in the neural machine translation (NMT) module.
+It divides the translation process into two steps.
+Firstly, in the encoder step, given an input sentence $\bm{s}=(s_1,\cdots,s_m)$ of length $m$, $\bm{e}^s(s_i)$ maps each word $s_{i}$ to a word embedding $\bm{w}_{i}^{s}$:

-where $\mathbf{e}^s$ signifies the word embedding lookup table.
-After that, the absolute position information of input elements $(\mathbf{p}_1,\cdots,\mathbf{p}_m)$ is combined with the embedding.
-Both vectors are concatenated to get input sentence representations $(\mathbf{w}_1^s+\mathbf{p}_1,\cdots,\mathbf{w}_m^s+\mathbf{p}_m)$.
-Similarly, the output elements $(\mathbf{g}_1,\cdots,\mathbf{g}_n)$ generated from decoder network have the same structure.
-A convolutional neural network (CNN) is used to get the hidden state of the sentence representation from left to right.
-Second, in the decoder step, attention mechanism is used in each CNN layer.
-In order to acquire the attention value, we combine the current decoder state $\mathbf{h}^l_i$ with the embedding of previous decoder output value $\mathbf{g}_i$:
+where $\bm{e}^s$ denotes the word embedding lookup table.
+After that, the absolute position information of input elements, denoted as positive embeddings $[\bm{p}_1,\cdots,\bm{p}_m]$, is combined with the embedding.
+Specifically, word embeddings and position embeddings are element-wise added to get sentence representations $[\bm{w}_1^s+\bm{p}_1,\cdots,\bm{w}_m^s+\bm{p}_m]$ as input.
+Similarly, the embeddings $[\bm{g}_1,\cdots,\bm{g}_n]$ of target words in the decoder network are generated in the same way.
+A convolutional neural network (CNN) is used to extract features of a sentence from left to right.
+In the decoder step, attention mechanism is used in each CNN layer.
+In order to acquire the attention value, the $i$th decoder state $\bm{h}^l_i$ in the $l$th level is combined with the embedding of its previous decoder output value $\bm{g}_i$: